make-software/casper-account-info-standard/README.md

 The Account Owner will cryptographically sign a deploy of a smart contract on the Casper Network, specifying that a specific domain name
 (e.g. https://example.com) is theirs.
 They will then place a JSON file in a specific location on that domain.
-Once done, Block Explorers, dApps and other clients on the Network can simply query the smart contract for the domain name by passing the Account's public key.
-This will allow them to retrieve the metadata file, and display the detailed information that the Account Owner provided.
+Once done, Block Explorers, dApps, and other clients on the Network can simply query the smart contract for the domain name by passing the Account's public key.
+This will allow them to retrieve the metadata file and display the detailed information that the Account Owner provided.
 Examples to perform these queries will be provided in a separate repository.